Harry F. Weyher Jr.: World War II

 During World War II, Weyher served in the European theater in the U.S. Army, becoming a first sergeant and earning two battle stars.
 According to Harvard Law School classmate Leon Baker, Weyher "was the first sergeant of a secret 120-member elite intelligence unit, which operated behind enemy lines."
 In 1945, while Allied forces were attempting to seize the Arnhem bridge, Weyher entered the deserted town of Remagen and discovered a bridge over the Rhine that had not been destroyed by German troops.
 "Nine weeks after the initial breakthrough at the Remagen bridge, the German army surrendered", wrote Baker.

+Pioneer Fund involvement

+From 1958 until his death in 2002, Weyher was president of the Pioneer Fund, a nonprofit eugenics foundation.
+His interest in the Pioneer Fund originated from its opposition to the Supreme Court's decision in Brown v.
+Board of Education.
+Weyher was personally recruited by Wickliffe Draper, the founder of the Pioneer Fund.
+During his time as president of the Pioneer Fund, Weyher directed over $3.5 million to eugenics researchers.